sara-nl/griddocs/source/Pages/Service/system_specifications/dcache_specs.rst

 Disk storage
 ------------

 We currently (January 2016) have 8 petabyte of disk storage.
-This space is devided over several pool groups.
+This space is divided over several pool groups.
 These pool groups are for disk only data, t1d1 data (disk data with a tape replica) and for online caching of tape only data.

 Tape storage
 ------------